 As a specialist in SEO, data & analytics, and future innovations, Andy is a treasure trove of information on what the future holds for tech in travel.
 With all the hype around AI, Andy highlighted a need for notes of caution, the importance of human interaction, and why it might not be the be-all, end-all for the travel industry and, more specifically, agents.

 "You seemingly can't go online, read the news, watch TV or do much else these days without being reminded about AI and its poster child, ChatGPT.
 It’s presence is everywhere.
 And of course, this includes in the travel trade, as we can see that companies across the sector are starting to use AI and ChatGPT.
-And the good news is we firmly believe these tools can be positively adopted on a long-term basis rather than as a short-term fix.
+The good news is that we firmly believe these tools can be positively adopted on a long-term basis rather than as a short-term fix.

 "From a travel trade perspective, why should you take an interest in AI and ChatGPT if you don’t already, and how can they be purposefully used by industry professionals?